Although this was originally written in September 2019, I have continually edited w/ last update as of August 2022.

 Nobody Backs Silly Worthless Magic Internet Money

-But, some might argue, who is backing Bitcoin?
+But, some might question, who is backing Bitcoin?
 Why does it have any value?
 It's just numbers on "the ledger" in a computer.
 They are right, and they are wrong.
 There is no central authority backing Bitcoin - but ultimately all authorities derive their power and consent from the people inside of the system.
 So while the US Government backs the dollar, it is ultimately our mutual consent and support of our monetary system, and in the value of the dollar, that is fundamental to its success.
 As with other forms of money, you have to believe Bitcoin has value, in order for it to ultimately have that value.
 That value comes from its utility and acceptance by others.
 We accept the dollar in America because our government prints it, backs it, and collects it for taxes - and other people and businesses accept our dollars when we want to buy things - despite the fact that it's merely a piece of paper or a number in a bank account.
 Bitcoin isn't backed by a government, that much is true.
 But, while some see this as a bug, I will turn that around and argue it is actually a feature!
 Instead of a central authority, which can fail, it simply has a ledger of transactions and keeps a Unit of Account backed by Proof of Work done by all the miners in order to decentralize this authority and disperse it to everywhere.
 So, while "nobody" is now responsible - Bitcoin is potentially the most robust form of money we have ever created because there is no singular point of failure.

 Bitcoin is the truth in this regard.
 It's a self-fulfilling prophecy of the inevitable march of monetary soundness.